noah-nuebling/mac-mouse-fix/README.md

 This repo makes it easier to publish updates to Mac Mouse Fix.
-I documented it here in case anyone wants to adopt a similar system for their app.
+I documented it here to hopefully help people who want to adopt a similar system for their app.

 # Overview